First, we'll explain what Initiatives are. Then we'll explain how to add them to an OKR.

 Add a Description of the activity you'll be doing.

 Choose the Objective that this Initiative relates to.

 Choose how to Measure progress.

 Pick a Start and Target Value.

 Choose the Result Type, Initiative

 Identify which Key Result this Initiative supports.

-Under Advanced Options, you can add Contributors.
+Under More options, you can add Contributors.
 If you won't start working on this initiative immediately, pick a Start Date.
 You can also choose a Due Date.

 Click Save, or "Add another" to create more Key Results or Initiatives.